420goats/studybuddy/README.md

  To learn more about developing this project with Expo, look at the following resources:

  - [Expo Documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+ - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

 ## Problem Statement